Researcher of Political Science & Classical Islam. Initiated by the Khwajagan i-Naqshband.

 Jaydah al-Sindhi: Jodha of Sindh

 Imam Zayd ibn ‘Ali’s mother Jodha of Sindh, known by Muslim chroniclers as Jayda al-Sindhi, converted to Islam and was the daughter of Maharaja Dahir (d.712), the last ruler of the Brahman Dynasty of Sindh which was annexed by the Umayyads in 711 CE.
-The kings of the Brahman Empire of Sindh followed Indian mysticism (Vedic Monism), and were allied to the ‘Alids of the Bani Hashim clan of the Quraysh tribe – also referred to as ‘Alawi in Arabic and Alafi in Sindhi – against the Umayyads.
+The kings of the Brahman Empire of Sindh followed Indian mysticism (Vedic Monism), and allied themselves – against the Umayyads – as partisans of the ‘Alids (descendants of caliph Imam ‘Ali b.
+Abi Talib) of the Bani Hashim clan of the Quraysh tribe – also referred to as ‘Alawi in Arabic and Alafi in Sindhi.

 Maharaja Chandar of Sindh and Karbala